How to Add Subtitles to iMovie (Mac, iPhone, Online)

 Step 4

-Add lower thirds text animations to iMovie videos.
+Add editable text animations and royalty-free music and sound effects to jazz up your iMovie videos.

 Step 5